Career Development (CD)

 Up to six nominated candidates per year are funded to attend the annual American Association of Medical Colleges (AAMC) Leadership Training Programs:

-- Minority Faculty Professional Development Seminar (will not be held in 2012)
+- Minority Faculty Professional Development Seminar

 - Mid-Career Women Faculty Professional Development Seminar